 Take your scheduling from reactive to proactive with load vs. capacity visibility

 Schedulers need full visibility into all shop operations to control the details of each job and ensure the required machines are available.
-Using a variety of JobBOSS scheduling functions, you can respond to customer requests quickly, with up-to-the-minute data of your shop floor capacity.
+Using a variety of JobBOSS2 scheduling functions, you can respond to customer requests quickly, with up-to-the-minute data of your shop floor capacity.

 Control day-to-day scheduling details and long-range planning to deliver every job on time